Thistledown Wine Company

 Old bush trained vines planted in the Maslin sands of Blewitt Springs

-by Giles Cooke 16 Feb, 2021
+by Giles Cooke 16 February 2021

 Anyone familiar with the term “Grand Cru” will, no doubt, associate it with the great wines of Burgundy.
 Revered wines, commanding high prices.
 What distinguishes Grand Cru Vineyards from Village level wines?
 It is best explained by geography: The village sits at the bottom of the hills and its vines benefit from the richer soils that have deposited on the flat.
 The wines produced from these higher yielding vines may well be attractive but rarely capable of being profound.
 As one moves up the hill, away from the village, the incline becomes steeper, the exposure to sunlight more telling, the soils eroded and the resulting fruit is more concentrated and intense – these are the Premiers Crus.
 These wines may well be capable of greatness and can possess great balance and power.
 As one rises further, the soils are more eroded, the vines increasingly struggle and the yield becomes noticeably restricted.
 Combined with higher water run-off and greater exposure to sunlight, this fruit represents the limits of production before the higher reaches are no longer able to support vines.
 It is often said that the greatest wine is produced on the very limits of where it is possible to grow vines and, in some ways, this is what Grand Cru represents.
 Concentrated, supremely balanced fruit which has great typicity and is capable of producing great wines.
 The notion of terroir is something that most Australian winemakers are now much more comfortable with.
 Australia has some of the most diverse geologies in the world which have blessed us with some of the world’s great terroirs.
 In France, the influence of terroir is arguably most keenly felt in Burgundy where Pinot Noir, with its sensitivity to yield and to the suitability of clonal selection, reaches its apogee.
 In Australia, where place has sometimes played second fiddle to process, one variety in particular is finding that when it comes to quality, location is everything.
 Grenache was first planted in McLaren Vale in the 1830’s.
 Many of the original sites that were planted are capable of greatness.
 As winemaking has changed, with more focus on clarity and energy of fruit, aromatic profile and balance, those truly great sites have been revealed.
 The old, low yielding sites are difficult to cultivate but worth the effort.
 Today, Grenache represents just 1% of the total Australian vineyard.
 Focus has moved from looking at Grenache as a workhorse variety to be lost in blends, to producing single variety wines capable of narrating their incredible history.
 The best are now beautiful, elegant, aromatic and delicious expressions of the variety and, quite rightly, now regarded as world class.
 In a quest to produce the finest single variety Grenache, a new, more granular understanding of terroir has emerged – and with it, an understanding as to where Australia’s Grand Cru Grenache might hail from.
 Blewitt Springs is situated in the north east of the region, blessed by an elevation of 200-250 metres, the vineyards cooled by breezes coming off the Gulf of St Vincent.
 The best sites are on the SSE slopes, their old, gnarly bush trained vines enjoying the Maslin sand that is the hero soil type of the region.
 Phylloxera proof, free draining and adept at providing the indirect sunlight that the thin-skinned Grenache so loves, this is where Grenache flourishes.
 But even then, selection within a vineyard, akin to the selection between Premier and Grand Cru, is vital.
 Vines in the fertile lower sections of a vineyard such as Thistledown’s Sands of Time, respond by growing larger canopies and heavier yields.
 Those at the more exposed top section are more fragile, their canopies more spindly and less protective against the sun.
 But there, in the middle section, the Grand Cru, lie the vines which have the perfect balance between canopy and exposure, yield and concentration.
 The fruit that they produce is heady, exotic, laden with floral, exotic spices, redolent of a Moroccan Souk.
 Energetic, multi-layered with enticing texture.
 Not just capable, but possessing world class.
 If it wasn’t such an anathema for an Aussie to adopt a French phrase, this truly would be the Grand Cru of Australian Grenache.

-by Giles Cooke 19 Nov, 2020
+by Giles Cooke 22 January 2021

-by Giles Cooke 27 Oct, 2020
+by Giles Cooke 27 October 2020

 Throughout the more creative side of my wine career, there has been a common thread.
 It's not always something that I have either been conscious of or acknowledged, but the influence has been there in one form or another.
 When I first saw the label for Janice McDonald's Suckfizzle Sauvignon Semillon I was immediately taken by the whimsical irreverence of the enormous foot and later found the reference to Monty Python was explicit.
 When briefing in labels, I often find myself drawn to the stream-of-consciousness, mind-bending randomness of Terry Gilliam's creations and these references have also framed some of our work.
 The brief for Vagabond, our benchmark Blewitt Springs Old Vine Grenache was to create an iconic label that merged the influences of Spain (for that is where Grenache originated) with a touch of Salvador Dali and the notions of knights riding to the rescue of this once ailing variety.
 At the back of my mind, there was a scene from Terry Gilliam's "The Fisher King" where Robin William battled with the demons of his mind, those demons characterised by the mysterious knight atop a thundering, fire-breathing stallion.
 Thankfully, the label emerged somewhat more beautiful than the scene from the film, but another clear indication that both the style of and content of Gilliam's approach had a profound effect on my approach.
 What crystallised his influence for me came more recently.
 The phrase "Tilting at Windmills" had fascinated me for a while and we recently had cause to develop a label using this phrase.
 The phrase was coined by Miguel de Cervantes in his book Don Quixote and referred to Don Quixote's irrational fears and inner demons. "tilting" being a word for jousting and the windmills an irrational and unlikely target.
 It's been adopted into common language use for anyone obsessed with battling enemies that dont exist.
 Terry Gilliam has had a life long obsession with the story of Don Quixote and his attempts to dramatise the story on film have dragged on for decades - life mirroring fiction if ever there was a case.
 I'd like to think that my influencing by Gilliam's off-beat, somewhat surreal artistry are less about battling demons and more about enjoying the ability to narrate a tale through humour and surreal imagery, but there is something about the notion of battling imaginary enemies that we could all learn from.
 And it got me thinking.
 What are the imaginary enemies that we fight in the wine business?
 Where should we be focussing our energies rather than the petty infighting that characterises many industries and trades?
 In Australia, it is easy to be swept up in debates over conventional versus natural, how much to rely on certain markets or how much to bash the wines of our competitors - these are the windmills at which we are tilting, the demons that too easily occupy our waking moments.
 The cure though, to this collective psychosis, is to focus on the bigger picture, and the windmills in Cervantes' tale provide a clue to what that focus ought to be.
 Renewable energy, whether solar or wind power, is one of the ways in which we are addressing the threats of climate change.
 Elsewhere, wineries are striving to be carbon neutral while the new found interest in "alternative" varieties has been driven by people whose primary focus was to change the environmental sustainability of our viticulture.
 Despite the current Covid-19 distractions, the battle to save our planet needs to the consistent focus of all of our minds.
 As mad as Gilliam or Don Quixote appear to be, these troubled minds provide clues as to how we might live better lives.
 Lives where we are focussed on the things that really matter and not on tilting at windmills.

-by Giles Cooke 15 Oct, 2020
+by Giles Cooke 15 October 2020

 I first wrote and published the piece below a couple of years ago but it is still very relevant for two reasons: the need to reinvent and add value to existing resources rather than create new ones is more urgent than ever given the recent climate induced tragedies ; we continue to prove that what were once unloved vineyards can, with some love and attention, produces wines that are utterly delicious, as well as great value.
 I mentioned to a world weary wine professional that we were embarking on an exciting project in South Australia’s Riverland and was met with the response that “the Riverland is the Riverland, it’s all the same”.
 Of course, such a sentiment is not uncommon.
 In wine broker’s parlance, the Riverland is a “warm inland irrigated zone” and to most people it is simply the powerhouse of the Australian wine industry.
 Bereft of any character, nuance of terroir or potential for quality, the people of the Riverland became accustomed to derisory sums for their produce.
 In some years, the price per ton of fruit was less than it cost to provide the water to irrigate the vines.
 But everything changes and a combination of increased competition for economic sources of wine, the reawakening of the Australian spirit for experimentation and a short term blip in European wine production have produced an environment ripe for the reimagination of the Riverland.
 The Riverland region of South Australia was developed in the late 19th Century as an irrigation colony with settlements first in Renmark but, encouraged by the success of the fruit and wine industries, it was followed by developments in Berri, Blanchetown and Loxton.
 In 1919 the Soldier Settlement Bill provided soldiers returning from war with the opportunity of land to cultivate and these schemes continued through to post 2nd World War.
 These “soldier blocks” have largely been lost, their steadily reducing yields not consistent with the low price, high yield demands of the wider industry.
 The region flourished during the height of the Aussie wine boom with prices per ton 3 times what they would be 15 years later.
 As plantings grew right across the country, fuelled by the industry’s 2025 vision, the gap between the price for cool, premium fruit and warm inland fruit narrowed and so demand for the warm inland fruit began to falter.
 The region began a prolonged period of decline which is only now being arrested.
 Much of the renewed interest in the region has been for the new plantings of alternative varieties.
 Championed by Ashley Ratcliff of Ricca Terra Farms at Barmera, plantings of Fiano, Vermentino, Nero D’Avola, Montepulciano, Touriga Nacional amongst others have been snapped up by adventurous winemakers such as Brash Higgins, Unico Zela, Delinquente and Ricca Terra themselves.
 The attraction is obvious – these are cool varieties, well suited to the terrain and capable of holding on to acid even in the hottest of conditions.
 However, I’m a firm believer in swimming against the tide and so Thistledown’s approach to the region is a little bit different.
 Working with renowned viticulturist, Ashley Ratcliff, Thistledown wines have been tracking down the old vineyards in the region, many of which share their histories with the soldiers who served their country.
 They are vineyards that until now have not attracted a premium, their grapes being bundled up with high yielding young vine fruit.
 Our project aims to secure the future of these old vine vineyards by providing a sustainable income for those growing the fruit.
 But we also want to demonstrate that this is a region capable of more and it is one that can provide wines of significant quality and personality.
 Ashley Ratcliffe’s Riverland grape sourcing expertise has helped us secure fruit contracts for our signature Grenache but also for Shiraz and Mataro.
 Once married up to the sensitive, low intervention wine making approach of Thistledown, this fruit has already been proved capable of making wine more exciting than many might have thought plausible with one major UK retailer about to launch a wine from the inaugural vintage of the project.
 The wines, made in our Adelaide Hills winery, are treated with as much care as those from the more revered regions of McLaren Vale or Barossa Valley.
 The end result is a range of wines that display all the advantages associated with old vines and subtle, high quality winemaking.
 Moreover, in placing a higher value on this previously underestimated fruit, they also provide a much needed lifeline to the communities of the Riverland.
 At a time when everyone is reevaluating their fruit sources, the sustainability of supply and the ethics of their business, surely now is the time to reimagine the Riverland.

-by Giles Cooke 09 Oct, 2020
+by Giles Cooke 9 October 2020

 “Why Grenache?” is a question that I am frequently asked.
 And the simple answer is that it makes wines that are delicious and life affirming – when handled correctly.
 The slightly more complicated answer is….slightly more complicated.
 English born but Edinburgh raised, I grew up at a time when the annual football fixture between Scotland and England was a major event.
 Regardless of the result, I (along with my siblings) faced running battles in the playground that would provide the foundations of my revelling in the position of underdog.
 It’s that enjoyment of succeeding from a position of weakness, of changing perceptions and of adding value that have driven much of my wine career so far.
 When we first started Thistledown, there wasn’t a variety more aptly labelled the underdog than Grenache.
 It was the forgotten workhorse.
 For decades it was the backbone of fortified production – reliably producing high alcohol reds, ideal for turning into port or sherry styles for both domestic and export markets.
 As tastes changed, so did its fortunes.
 Put out to pasture and forgotten, Grenache was the old nag in the paddock.
 Faithful but badly neglected.
 Many feared it would pass away, barely noticed.
 That was until a band of spirited winemakers noticed how delicious the wine made from old vine Grenache could be if you threw out the recipe books of yore.
 Forget the nonsense about late harvesting, high extraction and new oak.
 Usher in earlier picking, lower extraction, little or no new oak and a new found respect and appreciation of site and individuality.
 Thistledown was, of course, one of those spirited winemakers that have been at the forefront of the new style McLaren Vale Grenache and in crafting this new style of wine we, along with others ( think SC Pannell, Yangarra, Aphelion, Ministry of Clouds, Wirra Wirra, Bekkers, Bondar etc) have demonstrated that Grenache is not only delicious but incredibly versatile.
 There will always be occasions when only a Shiraz will do, where the modest, sweetly smoked fruit of great Rioja will appeal, or the majestic tannins of Cabernet will bolster the experience - but Grenache is the ultimate all-rounder.
 I quite often can serve the same Grenache based wine at 3 or 4 different temperatures and it does 3 or 4 very different jobs.
 Its vibrant fruit, supple tannins and moderate acidity lend themselves to so many occasions and foods that there is barely a time I cannot think that Grenache would be the right answer to the question “what shall we drink?”
 And then there are some cuisines that don’t just rub along happily with Grenache so much as crave its attention.
 The gentle, dried fruit and warming spice of Middle Eastern or North African cuisine is an incredible place to start.
 One of my favourite dishes to win people over is Ottolenghi’s Beef & Lamb meatballs with broad beans ( www.ottolenghi.co.uk ) where the subtle spicing and soft, giving texture of the meatballs is more than matched by the vibrant, energetic Grenache fruit.
 Both have touches of pomegranate and exotic spice, both truly life affirming.
 Try our Vagabond Grenache to get the idea ( https://www.thistledownwines.com/the-wine/The-Vagabond-Grenache-2019-p225550785 ) Of course, there is no end to the possible matches ( a term I use loosely given that what you drink with a particular dish is influenced by so much more than just what it tastes like) but Grenache is always a willing partner.
 Grenache’s time has come.
 It is no longer the old nag in the paddock, more often the gambolling foal, increasingly the thoroughbred.
 Grenache is undergoing a remarkable transformation.